gazebosim/docs/get_started.md

 informational, and debugging messages on the console.

 ```
-ign-gazebo -f shapes.sdf -v 4
+ign gazebo shapes.sdf -v 4
 ```

-Gazebo can also be run headless, i.e. without the GUI, by using `ign-gazebo-server` instead of `ign-gazebo`.
+Gazebo can also be run headless, i.e. without the GUI, by using `ign-gazebo-server` instead of `ign gazebo`.
 For example,

 ```
 ign-gazebo-server -f shapes.sdf -v 4